MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 all characters have a default colour of white on black if the CPU doesn't write to the colour memory.

+The colour palette itself is hardcoded in line 112 of vga/vga.vhd.
+This version therefore does not support changing the colour palette, but we'll fix that in a later episode.

 ## VGA Overlay
 Since we now have two sources of VGA output, the character memory and the CPU